General Information on the Andes

 SKIING & SNOWBOARDING

 There are now good ski resorts in several parts of South America, particularly in the southern half of Argentina and Chile.
 Seasons are of course the opposite to those in Europe with the best snow falling in August and September.
 The resorts of Las Leņas and Valle Nevado are world famous, and others in Chile and Argentina are just as good.
 The worlds highest ski tow is at Chacaltaya in Bolivia (5100m) but this is more of a novelty trip than a serious ski-trip and the glacier is rapidly disappearing.
 Patagonia and Peru also have limited skiing facilities.
-Many areas are good for ski-touring or ski-mountaineering.
+Many areas are good for ski-touring or ski-mountaineering and splitboarding.
 For details of our scheduled trips see our Holidays and Expeditions page.

 You can of course do just about any adventure sport in South America.
 Surfing and paragliding are popular on the beaches of Lima, Viņa del Mar and Rio.
 Kayaking is good in Peru, Bolivia and Chile.
 There is good diving in the Caribbean off Venezuela and off the Galapagos.
 Many mountain areas of Chile and Argentina offer horse back tours.